viettbq2002/viettbq2002/README.md

-- 👋 Hi, I’m Quoc Viet , I'm a software engineering student at FPT University - Vietnam
-- I'm interest in front-end development and UX/UI Design ,
+ 👋 Hi, I'm Viet- Software eneering student at FPT University - Vietnam, I'm interest in front-end development and Web design , I just started learninng front-end development and upload a few mini project that I has practiced, Check it out 😁